mahavedalla/mahavedalla/docs/questions/dana/whether-a-donation-made-by-an-immoral-person-is-fruitful.md

-# Whether a donation made by an immoral person is fruitful?
+Question: Whether a donation made by an immoral person is fruitful?
 Answer in Brief: -
  Category: Dāna
 Sutta References: AN 8.35